gcomneno/huffman-compressor/docs/formats.md

-# Binary formats – lasagna-compressor
+# Binary formats – huffman-compressor

-This document describes the **experimental binary formats** used by `lasagna-compressor`.
+This document describes the **experimental binary formats** used by `huffman-compressor`.

 All formats share: